Coronavirus up to Date Information for Residents, Friends and Family

 • have their temperature taken;

 • be supervised on entry to ensure proper hand sanitisation;

 • maintain social distancing from their loved one of 1.5 meters throughout the duration of their visit;

 • only visit their loved one in their room and with no access to public or communal areas, or to visit other residents; and

 • wear personal protective equipment if deemed necessary in the future depending on the circumstances.

-Visits will be limited to 30 minutes and be required to be conducted between 9am to 5pm from Monday to Friday, but will be considered in the situation of a resident receiving end of life care with flexibility in this regard applied on a case by case basis.
+Visits will initially need to be conducted between 9am to 5pm from Monday to Friday, but will be considered in the situation of a resident receiving end of life care with flexibility in this regard applied on a case by case basis.
 Visitors who don’t comply with these conditions of entry and/or who do not follow the directions of staff will be asked to leave and refused further entry.
 Whilst we don’t want to be punitive, we must strictly adhere to these measures to ensure the safety of residents and staff.

 Respect has deployed extra staff resources within the home to meet the needs of residents at this time.

 Please remember you can still call at anytime, or video call by arranging this with the home your loved one resides in.